 HOW TO GET START AND FROM END OF WALK

 The first part of this walk starts in Koyasan on Mount Koya.
 You will need to get yourself to and from the start and end of your walk (i.e. you will need to organise your travel to the start of the walk in Koyasan and then onwards from your last accommodation).

 By Air: By far, the best option is to fly into Osaka and take the train from there.
 You can take the train direct from Osaka Kansai Airport to Koyasan.
-The train station is at the airport, and there are English speaking staff at the ticket office.
+The train station is at the airport, and there are English-speaking staff at the ticket office.
 The train ticket You might consider spending some time in Osaka.
-Osaka is a very interesting city and has many beautiful temples and of course Osaka Castle.
-In spring it is particularly beautiful.
-It also has a sophisticated restaurant culture and markets that seem to go on for kilometres, literally.
+Osaka is a very interesting city with many beautiful temples and Osaka Castle.
+In spring, it is particularly beautiful.
+It also has a sophisticated restaurant culture and markets that seem to go on for kilometres.